ibm-cloud-docs/EventStreams/upgrading_enterprise.md

     ```
     retention.bytes + segment.bytes
     ```
-{: #footnote_footprint notoc}
+{: codeblock} {: #footnote_footprint notoc}
 4. A recommended maximum is 80 MB per second, that is 40 MB per second for producing and 40 MB per second for consuming.
-A recommended peak limit is 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming.
-{: #footnote_throughput notoc}
+A recommended peak limit is 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming. {: #footnote_throughput notoc}

 ## Preparing to migrate to the Enterprise plan
 {: #enterprise_prep}